discord-net/Discord.Net/docs/guides/other_libs/mediatr.md

 ## Adding more event types

-To add more event types you can follow these steps
+To add more event types you can follow these steps:

 1. Create a new notification class for the event. it should contain all of the parameters that the event would send.
 (Ex: the `MessageReceived` event takes one `SocketMessage` as an argument.
 The notification class should also map this argument)
-2. Register the event in your `DiscordEventListener` class
+2. Register the event in your `DiscordEventListener` class.
 3. Create a notification handler for your new notification.